lanceydancey/mcgrath/forensics/hw4.md

 ### Introduction

 Kelly Copy is a researcher at the University of Illinois studying water tables.
 She submitted a proposal to a federal funding agency.
 Allison Origin is a graduate student in another lab at the university.
 Allison claims that Kelly stole her data and writing and used the results to produce the proposal.
-Allison submitted the USB drive she kept her research on, which was imaged (obtain `tim.dd` via `scp <ODIN username>@linux.cs.pdx.edu:/disk/scratch/dmcgrath/tim.dd .`,) though all the data has been deleted.
+Allison submitted the USB drive she kept her research on, which was imaged (obtain `tim.dd` via `scp <ODIN username>@linux.cs.pdx.edu:/disk/scratch/dmcgrath/tim.dd .` from your VM) though all the data has been deleted.
 Kelly's computer was also imaged as a part of the investigation (obtain `tim2.dd` via `scp <ODIN username>@linux.cs.pdx.edu:/disk/scratch/dmcgrath/tim2.dd .` from your VM).
 You’ve been hired by the university to investigate Allison’s claims.

 ### File system forensics
 Let's begin by looking at the file system of the thumb drive (tim.dd.)